LIO (SCSI target): Back-stores

-As a result, LIO provides a generalized model to export block storage.
+As a result, LIO provides a generalised model to export block storage.

 Fabric modules

-Fabric modules implement the frontend of the SCSI target by encapsulating and abstracting the properties of the various supported interconnect.
+Fabric modules implement the front-end of the SCSI target by encapsulating and abstracting the properties of the various supported interconnect.
 The following fabric modules are available.

 FCoE

 The Fibre Channel over Ethernet (FCoE) fabric module allows the transport of Fibre Channel protocol (FCP) traffic across lossless Ethernet networks.
 The specification, supported by a large number of network and storage vendors, is part of the Technical Committee T11 FC-BB-5 standard.

 LIO supports all standard Ethernet NICs.

 The FCoE fabric module was contributed by Cisco and Intel, and released with Linux 3.0 on July 21, 2011.

 Fibre Channel

 Fibre Channel is a high-speed network technology primarily used for storage networking.
 It is standardized in the Technical Committee T11 of the InterNational Committee for Information Technology Standards (INCITS).

 The QLogic Fibre Channel fabric module supports 4- and 8-gigabit speeds with the following HBAs: